X01XX/forth-memory-management/README.md

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct space available during the program run, for tuning purposes.

+A stack can be created, and used, without an array.
+The stack pointer is stored in a word of the allocated space.